coding-wani/database-super-josefina/README.md

 2. **Publishing**: When published, receive sequential ID like `"ISSUE-04"`
 3. **Collaboration**: Comments, reactions, subscriptions can be added
 4. **Tracking**: Milestones track progress via aggregated issue statuses
+5. **Linking**: External links and related issues can be attached

 ### Workspace Hierarchy

 ```
 Workspace (e.g., "Interesting Workspace")
 ├── Teams (e.g., "Engineering", "Design")
-│   └── Team Members with roles
+│   ├── Team Members with roles
+│   └── Team-specific labels
 ├── Projects (can be workspace or team-level)
 │   └── Milestones with progress tracking
-└── Issues (can be at any level)
+├── Issues (can be at any level)
-    ├── Sub-issues (via parentIssueId)
+│   ├── Sub-issues (via parentIssueId)
-    ├── Comments (threaded)
+│   ├── Comments (threaded with reactions)
-    └── Attachments (links)
+│   ├── Links (external URLs)
+│   └── Labels (workspace or team-scoped)
+└── Global Labels (workspace-wide)
 ```

 ## 🎯 Best Practices